genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/04_adding-a-view.md

   }
 ```

-Let's add a new view for the consolidator to use.
+Let's add a new view for the Consolidator to use.

 ```kotlin
   view("TRADE_PRICE_VIEW", TRADE) {